Table of Contents

 |Cardiac muscle or myocardium|

-A concise overview of the different types of muscle, their structure, how to derive their movement from their origin and insertion points, and the auxiliaries they use is essential for any physician.
+A concise overview of the different types of muscle, their structure, their movement from their origin and insertion points, and the auxiliaries used are essential for any physician.

-The cell is the basic building block of all life; it is only a few microns in size, yet it accomplishes incredible feats as a biological unit.
-With their numerous organelles, the cytoskeleton, and cell-cell junctions, they make for a popular examination topic in biology, biochemistry and histology.
+The cell is the basic building block of all life, measuring only a few microns in size.
+Nevertheless, it accomplishes incredible feats as a biological unit.
+The numerous organelles, the cytoskeleton, and cell-cell junctions are popular topics in biology, biochemistry, and histology examinations.

-Down to business: Which organs contain which tissue types in which composition, and how do these cell groups function as a whole?
+Which organs contain which tissue types and in what composition and how do these cell groups function as a whole?

 Blood (Latin: sanguis, Greek: haima) is a suspension of various cells in a protein-containing saline solution.
 It accounts for 6–8% of body weight and has a pH value of 7.4.
-Blood performs numerous vital functions and is the linchpin of the entire organism.
+Blood performs numerous vital functions and is the key player in the entire organism.